Enricrypto/vault-contract/README.md

 Sell SD token for ETH, stake ETH for ETHx on Stader and then stake it on Aave
 4) function that uses uniswapV3 to sell the Stader token for ETH/USDC ✅
 5) use vm.warp or similar to manipulate time on your fork tests so you get enough rewards in your test

-** issue when overiding the deposit function from the ERC4626, as it's non payable and I need a payable function **